gpanagiotak/pharaenew/wp-content/plugins/wp-google-maps/readme.txt

 == Upgrade Notice ==

+= 8.1.4 =
+Please update to 8.1.4 to ensure a smooth user experience.

 = 8.0.26 =
 Please update to 8.0.26 or above to ensure you are using the latest security enhancements.